hivejs/docs/developing_components__plugins/server-side_interfaces.md

 ### http:listening (server:HttpServer)
  * `server` the http server object

 This hook is called once the server is listening.
-It is used for example in `hive-shoe-interface` to install the shoe server.
+It is used for example in `hive-interface-stream` to install the shoe server.

+### interface-stream:connect (plex:Stream)
+ * `plex` A dataplex stream that allows you to add your own communication channel.

+When this hook is called, the user is already authenticated.
+It is not recommended to use this method unless you know what you are doing.
+Use broadcast channels instead.